Building Interactive Devices (Wintersemester 2017/2018)

 Dozent: Prof. Dr. Patrick Baudisch

-In this class, participants learn how to build interactive devices, as well as the underlying concepts.
-Students work in teams of two and each team is given a projector, a Kinect depth camera, a tripod, and an Arduino electronic kit, among other materials.
+In teams of two, students are given a projector, a Kinect depth camera, a tripod, an Arduino electronic kit, motors and encodes, a haptic actuator, among other materials.

 No prerequisites.
-This class is independent off our introductory class on usability ("Designing Interactive Systems").
-In contrast, an interest in building and coding is certainly beneficial.
+An interest in building and coding is certainly beneficial.

-There will be 60 min midterm exam and a 60 min final exam.
-In order to be admitted to the exams, participants need to successfully complete homework assignments.
+There will be 90 min midterm exam and a 90 min final exam.
+In order to be admitted to the exams, participants successfully complete homework assignments.
 Students will solve problems in teams of two, implement a series of prototypes, and present their work in class.

 The class takes place in a single 3h block Fridays at 10:45 -1:30 in H.2.57

-Class contents involving tool use (such as the laser cutter and 3D printers) will take place in the "HCI Shop" (= Werkstatt) in the main building on the second floor.
+Class contents involving tool use (such as the laser cutter and 3D printers) will take place in the "HCI Workshop" (die Werkstatt, aka "the shop") in the main building on the second floor.

 - Semesterwochenstunden : 4